Do you crave certain foods like chocolate, salty chips, or bread?

 This happens many times for people.
 They try to eat healthy, but then after they eat healthy, they still desire something ‘unhealthy’!

 This is the biggest sign of emotional eating.
+For more info on binge and emotional eating, read my 101 guide here.

 With that being said, just keep on learning, trialing and erroring, and you’ll be on the right path!